SEND Information Report:

 This provision currently benefits from one part-time speech and language therapist, employed by the NHS Foundation Trust, who provides direct therapy, monitoring, assessment and advice to learning support staff who are trained to deliver speech and/or language programmes to children.
 All support staff working with the therapist and the child have accessed speech and language training programmes.
 Children access the curriculum in class alongside their year group peers.

-Our approach to teaching children and young people with SEND
+Our approach to teaching children with SEND

 Inclusive education means supporting all pupils to learn, contribute and participate in all aspects of school life alongside their peers.
 Our curriculum includes, not only the formal requirements of the Early Years Foundation Stage Curriculum and National Curriculum, but also a range of additional opportunities to enrich the experiences of all pupils.
 Our curriculum also includes the social aspects that are essential for life-long learning.